What are Minerals?

 A crystal structure is an arrangement of atoms that comes together in a highly ordered, repeating symmetrical pattern.
 The arrangement forms a crystal lattice.
 This lattice forms a crystal.

 Most rocks are formed from a small number of the most common 'rock-forming' minerals.
 Some of these include quartz, olivine, calcite and pyroxenes.
 Peridot is the gemstone variety of olivine, jadeite is a pyroxene.

-Streak and lustre can also help with identification.
+Streak and lustre can help with identification.
 Streak describes the colour of a mineral in powdered form.
-It never changes and is not always the same colour as the exterior of the mineral.
+It never changes and is not always the same as the exterior of the mineral.

-Mohs scale of mineral hardness was created in 1812 as a way of testing scratch resistance of one mineral against another.
-Diamond which grades 10 is the hardest mineral on the scale, talc at 1 is the softest.
-Corundum which is 9 can scratch quartz which is 7.
-Apatite which is 5 can scratch fluorite which is 4.
+Mohs scale of mineral hardness was created in 1812 as a way of testing the scratch resistance of one mineral against another.
+Diamond which grades 10 is the hardest mineral on the scale.
+Talc at number 1 is the softest.
+Corundum which grades 9 can scratch quartz which grades 7.
+Apatite which grades 5 can scratch fluorite which is 4.

 Almost everything around us is made up of minerals.
 The metals in household appliances and cookware, the materials used to produce tableware.
-Copper used in wiring and pipes is a metallic mineral.
+Copper used for wiring and pipes is a metallic mineral.
 Graphite used in pencils is the crystalline form of carbon so it's a mineral.
 When subjected to high pressure and temperatures graphite transforms into diamond.

-The materials used in the production of roads and pavements, soil additives used in agriculture and of course gold, silver and gemstones are all minerals.
+The materials used in the production of roads and pavements, soil additives used in agriculture and gold, silver and gemstones are all minerals.

-When used from a nutritional perspective the word mineral has a slightly different meaning.
+From a nutritional perspective the word has a slightly different meaning.
 Minerals are required in small amounts to enable our bodies to function normally.
 Different amounts are needed by different people depending on age, sex and overall health.